omniphx/forrest/README.md

 ### Laravel Installation

-Add the service provider and alias to your `config/app.php` file:
+The package will automatically register the service provider and `Forrest` alias for Laravel `>=5.5`.
+For earlier versions, add the service provider and alias to your `config/app.php` file:

 ```php
 Omniphx\Forrest\Providers\Laravel\ForrestServiceProvider::class